TillBeemelmanns/tfops-aug/README.md

 implements the augmentation policy logic and the augmentation functions itself.

 The augmentation operations rely on TF2.X operations which allow scalability and high computational throughput even with large images.
-Furthermore, the augmentation pipeline can be easily integrated into the tf.data API.
+Furthermore, the augmentation pipeline can be easily integrated into the tf.data API, because all operations rely on Tensorflow operations.

 ### Example for an augmentation policy
 ```python